(Disclosure: Some of the links below may be affiliate links)

 The second pillar is the second part of the retirement system in Switzerland.
-It will cover a larger part of your salary in retirement than the first pillar.
+It will cover a larger portion of your salary in retirement than the first pillar.
 While the first pillar was for everybody, the second pillar is only for employed people.

-To continue learning about Switzerland retirement system, read about The Third and Final Pillar.
+To continue learning about the retirement system in Switzerland, read about The Third and Final Pillar.